 Remember, certificate wording may vary from state to state, but it is your state’s laws that govern the wording you use and how you complete it.
 If you run into a tricky notarization, don’t be afraid to ask for help.
 It’s far better to seek guidance rather than risk a mistake that may cause problems for your signer or yourself.
 And there are plenty of resources for Notary questions with the answers you need.

-David Thun is the Assistant Managing Editor at the National Notary Association.
+David Thun is the Editorial Manager at the National Notary Association.

 Related Articles:

-Habits and missteps that could put Notaries at risk
+Bad habits that put Notaries at risk

 Additional Resources: